-Co a single house results from subdivision of an original corner lot and has its frontage to the original secondary street; or a single house or grouped dwelling (where that grouped dwelling is not adjacent to the primary street), has its main frontage to a communal street, right-of-way or shared pedestrian or vehicle accessway Column 2: Amended / Alternate Deemed-to-Comply Provision a single house or grouped dwelling results from subdivision of an original corner lot; or a single house or grouped dwelling (where that grouped dwelling is not adjacent to the primary street), has its main frontage to a communal street, right-of-way or shared pedestrian or vehicle accessway to provide for registered V. to provide for registered easements for essential services. easements for essential services.
-Buildings set back from the secondary street boundary in accordance with Table B. C2.2 Patios, verandahs or equivalent structures with a nil set back from the secondary street boundary where the structure: i. is not more than 10m in length and 2.7m in height; ii. is located behind the primary street setback; and iii. has eaves, gutters and roofs set back at least 450mm from the lot boundary.
-5.2.1 Setback of ga arages and carports Carports set back in accordance with the primary street setback requirements of clause 5.1.2 C2.1 (i), except that the setback may be reduced by up to 50 per cent of the minimum setback stated in Table B where: the width of the carport does not exceed 60 per cent of the frontage; the construction allows an unobstructed view between the dwelling and the street, right- C1.2 Carports set back so as to be behind the primary street setback requirements of clause 5.1.2 C2.1 and/or no closer to the street that the existing dwelling on the lot, unless it complies with all of the following: i. the width of the carport does not exceed 60 per cent of the frontage; ii. the construction allows an unobstructed view between the dwelling and the street, right-of-way or equivalent.
+- a single house results from subdivision of an original corner lot and has its frontage to the original secondary street; or - a single house or grouped dwelling (where that grouped dwelling is not adjacent to the primary street), has its main frontage to a communal street, right-of-way or shared pedestrian or vehicle accessway - v. to provide for registered easements for essential services.

+- a single house or grouped dwelling results from subdivision of an original corner lot; or - a single house or grouped dwelling (where that grouped dwelling is not adjacent to the primary street). has its main frontage to a communal right-of-way street. shared pedestrian or vehicle accessway - v. to provide for registered easements for essential services. - C2.2 Buildings set back from the secondary street boundary in accordance with Table B. - C2.2 Patios, verandahs or equivalent structures with a nil set back from the secondary street boundary where the structure: - i. is not more than 10m in length and 2.7m in height; - ii. is located behind the primary street setback; and - iii. has eaves, gutters and roofs set back at least 450mm from the lot boundary.

+5.2.1 Setback of garages and carports

+- C1.2 Carports set back in accordance with the primary street setback requirements of clause 5.1.2 C2.1 (i), except that the setback may be reduced by up to 50 per cent of the minimum setback stated in Table B where: - the width of the carport does not exceed 60 per cent of the frontage; - ii. the construction allows an unobstructed view between the dwelling and the street, right-of-way or equivalent; and - C1.2 Carports set back so as to be behind the primary street setback requirements of clause 5.1.2 C2.1 and/or no closer to the street that the existing dwelling on the lot, unless it complies with all of the following: - the width of the carport does not exceed 60 per cent of the frontage; - ii. the construction allows an unobstructed view between the dwelling and the street, right-of-way or equivalent.